The Silverwake Angle

 The Aspirational Imposters

-Meanwhile, the so-called "aspirationists" — the blurry influencers and yacht renters, the crypto ghosts with mystery millions and zero traceable impact — keep flooding the feeds.
-They cosplay as elite, performing success without substance, while the actual architects of tomorrow are reduced to awkward headlines and tabloid chuckles.
+Meanwhile, the so-called "aspirationists" — the blurry influencers and lambo renters, the crypto ghosts with mystery millions and zero traceable impact — keep flooding the feeds.
+They cosplay as elite, performing success without substance, while the actual architects of tomorrow are reduced to awkward headlines and tabloid chuckles

 Beyond the Blur